-“Another thing,” Elise said.
+“Another thing,” Sheraton said.
 “Where’s Dr. Bhattacharya?
 He’s the one who persuaded me to come here —”

 “We just call him Dr. B, or AJ,” Kochanski interrupted.
 “Because — “

-“When large amounts of tumor are destroyed, the by-products are toxic to the human body.
+“When large amounts of tumor are destroyed,” she continued, “the by-products are toxic to the human body.
 Whole organs can shut down.
 AJ told me he has ICU life support and hemodialysis equipment.”

-“Patients sometimes have to get sicker to get well,” Kochanski said when she had finished.
+“Patients sometimes have to get sicker to get well,” Kochanski.

 “Your turn,” Elise told Campbell, “tell us about what the Drukker can do?”

-No makeup, owlish eyes behind stylish glasses, she looked like a different person today.
+No makeup, owlish eyes behind stylish glasses, she was a different person today, a bit more like Shelly, he thought.
 When he had finished, she had questions.

-In the scientific world, degrees, titles and publications define authority.
-She reminded Campbell of her other credentials.
-By 9:30 AM, they were ready to go to the Drukker area.
+By 9:30 AM, Campbell and Sheraton were ready to go to the Drukker area.
 Kochanski called for the minder to return.

-Leaving, she added, “I used to screen scientific proposals in industry.
+They got up.
+“David,” she said, “I used to screen scientific proposals in industry.
 Michael is curious about technology and medicine and I’ll have to go back and explain things to him.”

-Campbell and Elise followed the uniformed Saburian down a long corridor with industrial lighting.
+The uniformed Saburian led the two down a long corridor with industrial lighting.

 “Elise,” Campbell said, “I may not know much about Michael back in Poland, but it sounds like he hit the streets young.”

-“Don’t know either,” Elise agreed, “There’s booksmart and then there are smart people like Michael.
+“Don’t know either,” Elise agreed, “There’s booksmart and then there are people like Michael.
 It’s my first time meeting him in person.
-But online, I’ve been tutoring him in Gyani’s genetics master class.”
+But online, I’ve been tutoring him in Gyani’s genetics master class for lay people.”

 In the Drukker room, they chatted with technicians who were setting up the machines, a cheerful group speaking a babble of languages, still taking turns at a late breakfast.

 The aroma of spices filled a side-room where a chalkboard sign said “Naashta: Breakfast,” next to a hot kettle of chai.
 Indian dishes steamed in hotplates with descriptions on index cards, with English, Chinese and Saburian translations.
-A steel tray with chopped red pepper, coriander and tamarind chutneys, mango pickle and a yogurt condiment lay next to the sink.
-The Indians discussed a Bollywood movie they were going to air tonight in the movie room.
+A steel tray with colorful dollops of chopped red pepper, green coriander and golden brown tamarind chutneys, yellow mango pickle and a peppered white yogurt condiment lay next to the sink.
+The Indians chatted in Hinglish about a Bollywood movie they were going to air tonight in the movie room.

-Next, the minder led them to the entry area, with its central fountain, stone floor and an elegant Saburian receptionist, chatting with the Egyptian woman from the airplane.
-Campbell smiled at them and they looked happy to see him.
+Next, the minder led them to the entry area, with its central fountain, stone floor and instead of Captain, an elegant Saburian woman, head tightly wrapped in black, chatted with the Egyptian from the plane with her looser draped style of white scarf.
+Campbell smiled at them and they broke their conversation to nod at him.

 Down a hall, the minder touched her finger to the scanner outside Room 728.
 The door quietly slid open to a room that was large and freshly painted.
 He heard Elise’s intake of breath.